-Among the great environmental debates of our time, the annual fake-versus-real tree argument now seems as firmly rooted in western culture as the all-out marketing assault that will herald the holiday season in and out.
+Among the great environmental debates of our time, the annual fake-versus-real tree argument now seems as firmly rooted in western culture.
+It emerges every year with the all-out marketing assault that will herald the holiday season in and out.
 Post-Convenient Truth, the carbon footprint of a real tree is now a focal point for those advocating PVC ‘trees’ as the way to go.

 …the best way to reduce one’s carbon footprint is to choose an artificial Christmas tree and to use it for ten or more years.

-And it’s true that PVC ‘trees’ are as ACTA claims on their website: light weight and durable just like a sewage pipe.
-But besides the obvious shortcomings of having to look at a fake tree for 10 years, with all the fundamental charm of the aforementioned sewage pipe, the notion that durability automatically translates to environmental benefits is fundamentally flawed.
+And it’s true that PVC ‘trees’ are as ACTA claims on their website.
+They are light weight and durable.
+Just like a sewage pipe.
+But besides the obvious shortcomings of having to look at a fake tree for 10 years .
+And, with all the fundamental charm of the aforementioned sewage pipe.
+This argument is fundamentally flawed.
+Flawed with the notion that durability automatically translates to environmental benefits.

-Real trees are indeed sacrificed to the Yuletide season, but there is no deforestation involved with harvesting the vast majority Christmas trees.
-You are simply taking the thinnings from an overstocked forest stand that would otherwise choke out and die as the stand matures, or more likely, it is from a Christmas tree farm or semi-natural production area, where every tree that is cut is replaced by new recruit into the stand.
+Real trees are indeed sacrificed to the Yuletide season.
+But there is no deforestation involved with harvesting the vast majority Christmas trees.
+You are simply taking the thinnings from an overstocked forest stand.
+Small trees that would otherwise choke out and die as the stand matures.
+Or, more likely, they are from a Christmas tree farm or semi-natural production area.
+Here, new recruits into the forest stand replace every tree that is cut for sale.

-The net effect from most of North America’s 45 million natural Christmas trees is carbon neutral, excluding production inputs and transport.
-And given that most fake ‘trees’ are borne from the injection molds of China, it’s a good bet there will be considerably fewer petrochemical inputs and miles between a real tree’s source and your parlour than the fake ones.
+The net effect from most of North America’s 45 million natural Christmas trees is carbon neutral.
+Excluding any production inputs and transport.
+Given that most fake ‘trees’ are borne from the plastic injection molds of China, it’s a good bet there will be considerably fewer petrochemical inputs in your selection.
+Not to mention the miles between a real tree’s source and your sitting parlour, than the global transfer of fake ones.

-Second, it draws us, if only in a small and mostly symbolic way, into a natural cycle of birth, death and renewal.
+Secondly, putting up a real tree draws us, if only in a small and mostly symbolic way, into a natural cycle of birth, death and renewal.
 Life rarely offers us a choice between consuming or not consuming.
 The difference comes in whether you live inside or outside the regenerative and assimilative capacity of the planet.
 Real Christmas trees follow that natural cycle and flow.
-And in a dominant global culture that is ever-increasingly disconnected from the land and natural systems it is crucial to maintain these tangible ties to regenerative processes.
+The dominant global culture is ever-increasingly disconnected from the land and natural systems.
+It is therefore, crucial to maintain these tangible ties to regenerative processes.

 And finally, the main reason to opt for a natural tree is that it feeds the soul.
-Real trees have an intrinsic beauty and a wonderful smell that can’t be replicated in the hydrocarbon and volatile organic off-gassing from a PVC replicant.
+Real trees have an intrinsic beauty and a wonderful smell.
+Sensory experiences that can’t be replicated in the hydrocarbon and volatile organic off-gassing from a PVC replicant.